mmravic314/mmravic314.github.io/index.md

 <br>
    We use protein design and integrative computational approaches to challenge our understanding of biomolecular structure, function, and physical chemistry.
 <br>
-   We study the complex molecular features of transmembrane domains and thier active roles in natural and disease-causing biological processes.
-Our research focuses on data-driven design of synthetic membrane proteins as simple model molecules to ask fundamental biophysical questions and engineering custom chemical biology tools targeting proteins directly at their lipid-embedded regions.
+   Our research focuses on data-driven design of synthetic membrane proteins.
+This includes (a) as simple model molecules to ask fundamental biophysical questions and (b) engineering custom chemical biology tools targeting proteins directly at their lipid-embedded regions.
+An overarching theme in the lab is studying the complex molecular features of transmembrane domains and their active roles in essential biological processes.
 {: .welcomefont}